Gacy (film)

-Gacy (also known as The Crawl Space) is a 2003 American crime horror thriller film written and directed by Clive Saunders, and co-written by David Birke.
-A direct-to-video release, it is based on the crimes of John Wayne Gacy, an American serial killer who raped, tortured, and murdered at least thirty-three men and boys in Chicago, Illinois during the 1970s.
-The film stars actor Mark Holton in his first lead role as Gacy.
+Gacy (also known as The Crawl Space) is a 2003 American crime horror biopic thriller film written and directed by Clive Saunders, and co-written by David Birke.
+A direct-to-video release, it is based on the crimes of John Wayne Gacy, an American serial killer who raped, tortured, and murdered at least thirty-three men and boys in the Chicago metropolitan area during the 1970s.
+The film stars actor Mark Holton, in his first lead role, as Gacy.

 Plot

 In 1953, John Wayne Gacy argues with his father, John Stanley Gacy, who says he will "never be brave enough" and kicks him.

 In 1976, the adult Gacy's lunch with his family is interrupted by a neighbor demanding something be done about the stench coming from his crawl space.
 Gacy responds angrily that he will.
 Lunch is interrupted again when Steve, an employee of Gacy's, complains he has not been paid for two weeks.
 Gacy says he will be paid and orders him off his property.
 Gacy consults a friend who advises lime for the smell.

 While driving at night, Gacy abducts a man, brings him back to his garage and tells him about his problems, then releases him.
 At work Gacy angrily berates his workers for smoking on the job.
-He asks his latest employee how he's enjoying working for him, and if he likes wrestling.
+He asks his latest employee how he is enjoying working for him, and if he likes wrestling.
 They wrestle in Gacy's back yard where Gacy pins him down and Steve, watching with another man, calls him a faggot.
 Gacy is furious.

 The next day, Steve and two other men attack Gacy as he comes out of a shop.
 Steve takes the money from Gacy's wallet, gives some to the other men and tells Gacy that he has quit.
 Late that night, Gacy's wife, Kara, is awake in bed when she hears a car pull up.
-Gacy gets out and brings out Steve, who's handcuffed, and shoves him into the garage.
+Gacy gets out and brings out Steve, who is handcuffed, and shoves him into the garage.
 Investigating, Kara finds clothes strewn about in the garage.
 She runs to the crawl space entrance where Gacy bursts out, saying that he had been laying down lime.